gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 Since both scroll values are 0, it will start with the top-left tile of this name table.
 However, the
 <span class="bg-red">**Fine Y Scroll**</span> is 2, so there
-is a 2 pixel vertical offset from the top of the bottom-left name table, which is why on the very first frame of the transition, you see a 2 pixel high black bar at the bottom of the screen.
+is a 2-pixel vertical offset from the top of the bottom-left name table, which is why on the very first frame of the transition, you see a 2-pixel high black bar at the bottom of the screen.
-The initial scroll setting for the transition animation is 2 pixels below where it would need to be for the transition to be seamless.
+The initial scroll setting for the transition animation is 2-pixels below where it would need to be for the transition to be seamless.

 2 frames later, `0x23A0` is written to `PPUADDR`.
 This brings